ezsystems/commerce-documentation/docs/guide/product_description/catalog_and_search.md

 - content such as blog entries, news, articles
 - assets such as downloads

-It respects the rights and roles of the customer.
+It respects the permissions and roles of the customer.

 ![Search](img/search_1.png)